 - 6 cups water

-- 5 tsp cornflour dissolved in 8 tsp water
+- 5 teaspoon cornflour dissolved in 8 teaspoon water

 - Scrape off two cups kernels off fresh corn cobs.